 For everyone else, there are security tokens and there are equity tokens, (the financial products blockchain firms sell to raise capital.
 Sometimes this means covering startup costs.
 Other times, if the firm is successful, it can raise operational funds.
 Either way, the tokens are securities in that the firm has released the product as an investment.
 (For more about the definition of a security and investment product generally, see here.)

 Beyond that, security and equity tokens function very differently.
+Let’s delve a bit deeper into the issue.

 - How will SEC Regulation Change Your Token Trading?